cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 ### Module API

-Oftentimes it can be less complex to programmatically control and boot your servers with a Node script.
+Oftentimes, it can be less complex to programmatically control and boot your servers with a Node script.

 If you're using our [Module API](/guides/guides/module-api) then you can write a script that boots and then shuts down the server later.
 As a bonus, you can work with the results and do other things.